ashm97/Developing-an-infection-state-predictive-model/README.md

 ## Batch correction

+We developed a two-phase batch correction pipeline, which included the combination of platforms and studies.
+Within this process batch correction was done using the Combat [1] algorithm.
+Results of batch correction were investigated for impact on the underlying biology by comparing dataset differentially expressed genes before and after batch correction using a Fisher's exact t-test and a Hyper Geometric Test.
+For a significant result, the overlap of differentially expressed genes was significant, and we inferred batch correction had not removed biological variation.
+Conversely, for a non-significant differentially expressed gene overlap, batch correction had likely removed biological variation and damaged the data quality.
+We also validated that the batch correction removed the previously observed clustering by study, by visualising before and after principle component plots:

 Removing batch correction from merged study datasets.
 PCA visualisation of removal of clustering by platform (batch effects) using our multistep batch correction pipeline:

 ![alt text](https://raw.githubusercontent.com/ashm97/Developing-an-infection-state-predictive-model/main/images/preview_batch_pca.png)

 ## Backwards elimination

+A 60/20/20 training/test/evaluation data split is used in our Backwards elimination, with 60 used for model training, 20 used to select trained models, then a final 20 as a held-out subset for final evaluation and reporting, a standard technique in machine learning.
+For each dataset we ran multiple search procedures, using Out-of-bag (OOB) error as the minimisation criterion and implementation using the VarSelRF R package (31).
+Each run generated a single optimal model which minimised OOB.
+For each dataset, a gene selection frequency is compared between runs, as well as optimal model size to accuracy, and OOB by model size within each run.

 ![alt text](https://raw.githubusercontent.com/ashm97/Developing-an-infection-state-predictive-model/main/images/example_backward_elim.png)